 Concordia International School practices a rolling admissions policy to assist expatriates relocating to Hong Kong during the school year.
 Applications are accepted all year round.

-1. Online applications can be filled along with the bank reference of transferred amount of HKD 1000 towards non-refundable application fee.
+1. Online applications can be filled along with the bank reference of transferred amount of HKD 1000 towards a non-refundable application fee.
 (Account details: HSBC #193-072311-001).
-Application may not be processed if bank reference is not filled in.
+Application may not be processed if the bank reference is not filled in.

-Applications can also be submitted personally by completing the printed application form along with a cheque drawn in favor of ‘Concordia International School’ or cash of HKD 1000 towards non-refundable application fee.
+Applications can also be submitted personally by completing the printed application form along with a cheque drawn in favor of ‘Concordia International School’ or cash of HKD 1000 towards a non-refundable application fee.